 However, it is clearly a source fight.

-It it really ticks off African Americans.
+It really ticks off African Americans.

-So for him not to just say I didn't do it or I did it, and I'm sorry I did it, but he was actually about to do a moonwalk again, and his wife stopped him from doing the guy has completely lost his the confidence of everyone.
+So for him not to just say, I didn't do it or I did it and I'm sorry I did it, but he was actually about to do a moonwalk again and his wife stopped him from doing.

-And he said, I'm ready to take over, and I was elected with a vast majority of the people of Virginia.
+And I was elected with a vast majority of the people of Virginia.

-I'll be working if I could, I'd come by and say hello.
+If I could, I'd come by and say hello.

-Uh yeah, but if I come by, you're paying.
+Yeah, but if I come by, you're paying.

 My tab, yeah.

-Uh Eric Bowling, great to have you back.
+Eric Bowling, great to have you back.

 Thank you, my friend.

-When we come back, news roundup information overload hour right here on the Sean Hannity Show.
+When we come back, news roundup, information overload hour right here on the Sean Hannity Show.

 Stay right here for our final news roundup and information overload.

-We're in Washington, D.C., our nation's capital, better known as the Swamp and the Sewer.
+As we continue, we're in Washington, D.C., our nation's capital, better known as the Swamp and the Sewer.

-He was the governor that had said about supporting abortion even up until the birthing process begins.
+This right on the heels, he was the governor that had said about supporting abortion even up until the birthing process begins.

-And he went out there, Kathy Tran, whatever her name was, had said, yeah, right.
+And he went out there, Kathy Trian, whatever her name was, had said, yeah, right, even if there is dilation, sure, my bill would support abortion under those conditions.

-And then the governor on a radio interview stated, well, you know, well, I'll tell you what would happen in this case.
+And then the governor on a radio interview stated, well, you know, I'll tell you what would happen in this case.

 We'd make the baby comfortable.

-Got to make sure then the baby would be made comfortable.
+We've got to make sure then the baby would be made comfortable.

 Then the mother would have the decision if the baby's in distress and needs to be resuscitated.

-Well, that decision would be made by the mom, and then after that, there would be a long discussion between the physician and the mother after they decide whether or not they'll resuscitate a baby that was comfortable but maybe needs medical assistance.
+And then after that, there would be a long discussion between the physician and the mother after they decide whether or not they'll resuscitate a baby that was comfortable, but maybe needs medical assistance.

-Anyway, so this whole issue comes out about the yearbook, and then we have the ever so many changing positions by the governor, many calls to resign.
+And then we have the ever so many changing positions by the governor, many calls to resign.

 I mean, the guy's just on every level the wrong person.